 3.2.
 Guskey level 1: How do teachers feel about numeracy?

 The results are discussed according to each level of the Guskey (2002) model, ranging from level 1 to level 4 inclusive.
 Although the school improvement plan was the intervention, the questions asked, and subsequent discussions, centre round how the school implemented national policy through the implementation of its own plan at school level.
 The question ‘how do you feel about numeracy?’ was asked of all seven non-mathematics teachers interviewed.
 Seven non-mathematics teachers were asked this question in the process of a semi-structured interview.
-Six of the seven teachers asked were unclear whether the term was the same as mathematics or whether it was different.
-Four out of the seven teachers asked referenced their own experience of mathematics as a school subject when asked.
+Six out of the seven teachers were unclear whether the term was the same as mathematics or whether it was different.
+Four out of the seven teachers referenced their own experience of mathematics.
 Ms Blackwater, who is a parent, brought her own experience of helping her daughter with school mathematics into her response.
 Ms Boyne, a language teacher, also referenced her aptitude in school mathematics when she was asked.
-Two teachers, whom are considered carrier subjects of numeracy (DES, 2015a), both responded similarly.
+Two teachers both of whom are considered carrier subjects of numeracy (DES, 2015a) responded similarly.
 Mr Shannon answered by saying: “In school, I would not have been strong at maths at all.
 I did ordinary level maths, and I found it a struggle when I went to college”.
 Mr Brosna also said he was “not natural” at mathematics.
-Mr Barrow, a teacher of history, English and LCVP, identified himself as a teacher of his language firstly; however, he too brought school mathematics into his answer when he said “I suppose as an English teacher, I quite liked maths at school.
+Mr Barrow, a teacher of history, English and LCVP, brought school mathematics into his answer when he said “I suppose as an English teacher, I quite liked maths at school.
 I wasn’t bad at it”.
 Ms Lee asserted that mathematics was not her favourite subject at school when she was asked the question.
 Ms Witham, the music and geography teacher was the only teacher who did not relate her feelings of numeracy towards mathematics.
 Instead she said she thought it was a great concept how numeracy was now across the board.

 The fact that six out of seven teachers were unsure about the difference between mathematics and numeracy is indicative of a lack of professional development on this topic within the school.
-Studies have shown with pre-service teachers (Forgasz et al., 2017; Forgasz and Hall, 2019) that distinguishing between the two terms is a fundamental step in ensuring that student teachers developed more confidence in its teaching similar to Ireland across all subject areas.
+Studies (Forgasz et al., 2017; Forgasz and Hall, 2019) have shown with pre-service teachers, distinguishing between the two terms is a fundamental step in ensuring that student teachers developed more confidence in its teaching similar to Ireland across all subject areas.
 This is also a factor with building capacity within schools (Callingham et al., 2015).
 It was evident that teachers were identifying themselves with both the life history, and affective domains of the Bennison (2015a) model for embedding numeracy.
 Teachers were bringing the emotions they experienced from school mathematics into their professional judgements on the teaching of numeracy across the curriculum due to the fact that they were not distinguishing between numeracy and mathematics.
-This lack of distinction in national policy between the terms, mathematics, numeracy and mathematical literacy could also have caused this ambiguity in teachers’ perception of the term numeracy, since no distinctions were made at whole-school level or in subject plans.
+The lack of distinction in national policy (DES, 2011) between the terms: mathematics, numeracy and mathematical literacy could also have caused this ambiguity in teachers’ perception of the term numeracy.

 3.2.1.
 Guskey level 1: How do teachers feel about the teaching of numeracy in their subject area?